Canada–Nigeria relations: Historical relations

 Canada and Nigeria have a long history of diplomatic ties, dating back to Nigeria's independence in 1960, where Canada initially maintained a non-interference policy.
 The two countries have maintained positive relations, with Canada providing aid and support for Nigeria's development and governance initiatives.

 In January 2019, both governments expressed a commitment to restore bilateral relations and enhance trade, with Canadian High Commissioner Philip Baker emphasizing collaboration in sectors like mining and aviation.

 Political relations

 Canada has been an advocate for democratic governance in Nigeria and supported peace processes during conflicts.
 The two countries regularly engage in high-level meetings to promote political and economic cooperation.

 In 1995, following the execution of Ogoni activist Ken Saro-Wiwa, Canada called for tough sanctions against the Nigerian military regime under General Sani Abacha.

 The two nations signed a Foreign Investment Promotion and Protection Agreement in May 2014, which was ratified by Canada but not by Nigeria due to inconsistencies with Nigeria's 2016 bilateral investment treaty.
 Nigeria called for a revision or renegotiation of the agreement.

+High-level visits

+Canadian Prime Minister Stephen Harper and Nigerian President Goodluck Jonathan attending the 36th G8 summit in Toronto; June 2010.